STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Experiments

-A comprehensive evaluation between STG-Mamba and the proposed baseline methods is conducted, and we report the RMSE/MAE/MAPE performance results in Table~\ref{tab2}.
-Our STG-Mamba consistently outperforms other benchmark methods on the three tasks, except for the MAPE criteria of PeMS04 (Flow).
-In PeMS04 (Flow) forecasting task, STAEformer shows slightly better MAPE results than STG-Mamba.
+A comprehensive evaluation between STG-Mamba and the proposed baseline methods is conducted, and we report the RMSE/MAE/MAPE/$std_{\text{MAE}}$ performance results in Table~\ref{tab2}.
+STG-Mamba consistently outperforms other benchmark methods, except for the MAPE criteria of PeMS04 (Flow).
 It can also be easily observed that Transformer-based methods which integrate GNNs inside the architecture always gain superior performance than sole GNN-based methods.
 For instance, PDFormer, STAEformer, and MultiSPANS always show better performance than STGCN, STSGCN, and STG-NCDE.
 The reason is that although GNN is an effective approach of modeling STG tasks, Transformer-based methods have stronger ability to capture local and long-term dynamic dependencies.
 Within the GNN-based methods, STG-NCDE and DDGCRN stand out for their competitive performance.
-STG-NCDE models continuous-time dynamics within STG networks through neural controlled differential equations (NCDE), offering a more precise representation of spatiotemporal feature changes over time compared to other discrete GNN-based methods.
-Figure~\ref{fig3} presents a direct performance visualization comparison among STG-Mamba and other superior Transformer-based baselines (ASTGNN/PDFormer/STAEformer) on PeMS04, HZMetro, and KnowAir dataset, respectively.
-We visualize the predictions over 72 consecutive time steps using the average results of multiple 12-step forecast settings.
-For each dataset, four node individuals are randomly selected (i.e., 4 random traffic sensors of PeMS04, 4 random metro stations of HZMetro, and 4 random weather stations of KnowAir).
-The results indicate that STG-Mamba consistently yields the prediction curve closest to the ground truth waveform, featuring more accurate STG sequence peak values and fewer fluctuations.
+STG-NCDE models continuous-time dynamics through neural controlled differential equations (NCDE), offering a more precise representation of spatiotemporal feature changes over time compared to other discrete GNN-based methods.